-Pitifully, the Greeks, of which I am one, have not honored the leek to the extent that the Welsh have.
-However, Greeks have found delightful ways in which to cook leeks.
+Pitifully, the Greeks, of which I am one, have not honoured the leek to the extent that the Welsh have.
+However, Greeks have found delightful ways with which to cook leeks.
 Leeks are plentiful in winter.
-They are tolerant of cold weather and can be harvested even when temperatures drop near 0° C. So the winter months find us Greeks using leeks in lots of recipes.
+They are tolerant of cold weather and can be harvested even when temperatures drop to 0° C. So the winter months find us Greeks using leeks in lots of recipes.
 One of the simplest to make is prasorizo, which means leeks and rice.
 Believe me, it's delicious!

 - 3 lbs leeks

 - 1/2 cup olive oil

 - 1/2 cup rice

 - juice of half a lemon

 - salt and pepper to taste

 Clean and prepare the leeks for cooking: cut off the root end and discard the rough green leaves.
 Save the white and light green part of the leek.
 Cut it in half lengthwise and rinse each half several times under cold running water.
 This method ensures that the soil and sand that has remained between the leaves are washed off.
 Drain and cut the leeks into one-inch pieces.

 In a heavy pot heat the olive oil and saute the onion, celery and garlic.
 Cook about five minutes, stirring, until the onions are translucent.